 Some think turtle eggs are highly nutritious and good for their health.
 But according to research, one turtle egg has half the nutritional value of a chicken egg and contains the cholesterol equivalent of 20 chicken eggs.
 High cholesterol level increases the risk of heart disease and stroke.
 Anyone who has cholesterol issues can easily do the math on that one.
 You can read more about that HERE

 Some also think turtle eggs are an aphrodisiac.
 Really?
-In the year 2017 anyone would actually believe that?
+In these modern times anyone would actually believe that?

 What about cultural traditions?
 Back when my Chamorro great grandparents were wining and dining on the island of Guam, I’m pretty sure they also ate sea turtle meat and sea turtle eggs.
 But fortunately eating endangered species’ for the sake of family tradition is NOT something which was passed down to my brothers and I. Sometimes traditions need to be retired.
 Like sacrificing young virgins to volcano gods, eating shark fins for ‘health and prosperity’ or eating live monkey brains.
 And most definitely eating the meat and future offspring of endangered species’.
 It’s cruel and embarrassingly backward for any forward thinking society.